slavistan/grpc-showcase/examples/simple-message/README.md

 data field.
 Depending on the type and field ID specification a Protobuf definition is generated from which Python boilerplate is compiled.
 A Protobuf message is generated and its data field is intialized according to the value read from the command-line.
-The message's byte listing JSON-equivalent are printed to stdout.
+The message's byte listing and JSON-equivalent are printed to stdout.

 Exemplary output: